Go to the Students section

 Prove your IT skills which can help you find a job or progress your career.

 Flexible learning: Boost your skill set at any stage and at any age, and at your own pace.

 It's what employers want.
 Employers need people who can contribute to achieving goals in the most efficient and productive way.

-Whether you are a beginner or an advanced IT user, ECDL can be tailored at three levels to meet your needs.
+Whether you are a beginner or an advanced IT user, ICDL can be tailored at three levels to meet your needs.
 There are four qualifications available, each of which is made up of a combination of units at different levels.
-The ECDL Traditional and ECDL Advanced qualifications consist of a number fixed mandatory units.
-In contrast, the ECDL flexiqual qualifications enable you to choose the units you wish to study.
+The ICDL Traditional and ICDL Advanced qualifications consist of a number fixed mandatory units.
+In contrast, the ICDL flexiqual qualifications enable you to choose the units you wish to study.

 Study units include Word Processing, Spreadsheets, Presentations, Databases, IT Security, Computer Essentials (Windows 10), Online essentials (Internet), Using Collaborative Technologies (Google Drive and Dropbox), and Improving Productivity.
-The ECDL flexiqual qualifications include optional units - Online Collaboration (Google Drive) and Project Management.
-For full details about these qualifications and study units, please read the ECDL Guide.
+The ICDL flexiqual qualifications include optional units - Online Collaboration (Google Drive) and Project Management.
+For full details about these qualifications and study units, please read the ICDL Guide.

-You can find out more about ECDL courses, study units, and qualifications by attending a free one hour Taster session at Brookes.
-Complete the Online Taster Session form to choose a suitable date, and book your place.
+You can find out more about ICDL courses, study units, and qualifications by attending a free one hour Taster session at Brookes.
+Complete the Online Taster Session form to arrange a time.
+Please note that Taster sessions are currently held online.

 Taster sessions are for everyone, students, staff and the general public.
-Sessions are held in the IT Training room LLD G.03, which is located in the Lloyd building on the Headington campus. ( view location Map ).
+Sessions are held in the dedicated IT Training room ICDL Exam Centre LLD G.03, which is located in the Lloyd building on the Headington campus. (view location Map).